xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 Let me explain it with an example: suppose that you have an app that has a big register flow.
 It contains a screen with personal information, another screen for your picture, another for your address and so on.
 A fine approach here would be to define a register nested graph.
 As you can see, all screens have a piece of information that should be combined in the end.
-We have two options to accomplish that: either create a lot of arguments on each screen to share the all of the information or just use a shared ViewModel.
+We have two options to accomplish that: either create a lot of arguments on each screen to share all of the information or just use a shared ViewModel.
 Using the second approach, it will be cleaner while at the same time resulting both easier to handle and less verbose.
 All screens will store their specific data in the graph’s ViewModel, and at the end the last screen will combine the data to create the needed entity.
 As the ViewModel is associated to the graph’s lifecycle, when the flow finished it will be deleted.